What is there to gain from pain?

 Pain is not a necessary ingredient to growth.

-But we can gain from the pain we find ourselves in.
+We can gain from the pain we find ourselves in.

 By paying attention to our reactions.